 - 94. The Applicant will provide the following community benefits: - a. \$1,000,000 as a workforce development fund to be coordinated by the Community Foundation of National Capital Region ("CFNCR"), of which \$300,000 for scholarships will be for community residents to pursue higher education, training, or job-related certification, encouraging "legacy" career paths such as civil engineering, landscape architecture, or on-site jobs in the medical field, with a preference for Wards 1 and 5 residents, to the extent permitted by law.
-The remaining \$700,000 directed to organizations whose mission includes workforce development, to create true "career paths" for District residents through readiness, training, and placement in on-site or other employment opportunities, and which have a demonstrated track record for successful job placement and retention of District residents; - b. \$125,000 to parent teacher associations or other appropriate non-profit organizations serving Science, Technology, Engineering, and Math ("STEM") programs at Dunbar High School (\$50,000), McKinley Technical high school (\$50,000), and Langley Educational Campus (\$25,000); - c. \$500,000 over a 10-year period in the project association operating budget to hire high-school age residents and senior residents to provide guided tours of the McMillan site highlighting the preserved historic resources;
+The remaining \$700,000 directed to organizations whose mission includes workforce development, to create true "career paths" for District residents through readiness, training, and placement in on-site or other employment opportunities, and which have a demonstrated track record for successful job placement and retention of District residents; - b. \$125,000 to the D.C.
+Education Fund to be used to improve Science, Technology, Engineering, and Math ("STEM") teacher professional development and instruction, as well as student learning and achievement, particularly at Dunbar High School, McKinley Technical High School, and Langley Educational Campus; - c. \$500,000 over a 10-year period to the Partnership, as defined by Finding of Fact No. 75, operating budget to hire high-school age residents and senior residents to provide guided tours of the McMillan site highlighting the preserved historic resources; - d. \$750,000 over a 10-year period to the Partnership, as defined by Finding of Fact No. 75, operating budget to create a community market, outdoor cafe, and space for art installations between the South Service Court and South Park, and to activate the South Service Court and existing elements, such as regulator houses for small business incubators, silos as hanging gardens, water features and observation points;